filecoin-project/venus-docs/docs/Using-venus-Shared-Modules.md

 ### Software dependencies

-You will need the following software installed before running venus.
+You will need to have the following software installed before running venus.

 #### Build tools